mwiraszka/LondonChessClub/README.md

 v4.0.0 - June 23rd, 2024
 </summary>

-- 🚀 Overhaul redesign of colour theming throughout app and introduce a dark mode
+- 🚀 Overhaul redesign of colour theming throughout app
 - 🚀 Revamp the user settings dropdown menu
+- 🚀 Introduce a dark mode, and add ability to toggle theme from the dropdown menu, defaulting to the user's browser preferences
-- 🚀 Minor improvements to various UI components: tooltips, forms, screen headers, modification info boxes, and the loading spinner
+- 🚀 Minor improvements to various UI components: tooltips, toasts, forms, screen headers, modification info boxes, event alert banners, and the page loading spinner
 - 🐛 Fix layout issue on Game Archives page
 - 🐛 Fix layout issue in app header when viewing app on a large screen
+- 🔧 Simplify some CSS Flex code throughout codebase and remove other redundant/unused styles

 </details>